microsoft/Kusto-Query-Language/doc/samples.md

 | extend Pct = 100 * bin(todouble(SomeInt) / toscalar(X | summarize sum(SomeInt)), 0.001)
 ```

-## Performing aggregations over a sliding window
+## Perform aggregations over a sliding window

 The following example shows how to summarize columns using a sliding window.
-Lets take, for example, the table below, which contains prices of fruits by timestamps.
-Suppose we would like to calculate the min, max and sum cost of each fruit per day, using a sliding window of 7 days.
-In other words, each record in the result set aggregates the past 7 days, and the result contains a record per day in the analysis period.
+Use the table below, which contains prices of fruits by timestamps.
+Calculate the min, max, and sum costs of each fruit per day, using a sliding window of seven days.
+Each record in the result set aggregates the previous seven days, and the result contains a record per day in the analysis period.

-Fruits table:
+The fruits table:

 |Timestamp|Fruit|Price|
 |---|---|---|